wardencam360/wardencam_manual/faq.rst

 How to start monitoring?
 ++++++++++++++++++++++++
 | You just need to install the app on two devices.
 Then sign in with a google account.
-Select "Cam" to suse the device as a camera.
+Select "Cam" to use the device as a camera.
 Select "View" to receive video and audio live streaming.
 Motion detection recording and 24/7 recording can be achieved once you link your Dropbox account.
 | Watch the `demo video`_
 .. _demo video: https://www.youtube.com/watch?v=UObAA8vslXU

 Failed to sign in?
 ++++++++++++++++++
-| If you failed to sign in with an existing account, make sure the username and p/w are correct and the account is not protected by google 2-step verificaiton.
+| If you failed to sign in with an existing account, make sure the username and p/w are correct and the account is not protected by google 2-step verificaition.
 | If using a public network, make sure "secure port" option is used.
 | You may also create a new google account dedicated for surveillance use.